Shipwrecks with Ceramics cargo found in Southeast Asia

 To view details of a wreck, click on the photo of the vessel

-The earliest records of Chinese contact with the Southeast Asian region was during the Han Dynasty.
-Ancient Chinese porcelains, which are highly durable , bear testimony to the existence of the trade and cultural exchange.
-The Chinese traded them for spices, aromatic and other exotic products, such as kingfisher feather, rhinoceros horns and pearls and etc, from the region.
-In Southeast Asia Chinese porcelains were highly treasured and being kept as family heirlooms and used as funerary objects, many of which have been excavated and could be found in museums and private collections.
+The earliest records of Chinese contact with Southeast Asia date back to the Han Dynasty.
+Chinese porcelains—renowned for their durability—serve as evidence of a long history of trade and cultural exchange.
+These porcelains were traded for spices, aromatics, kingfisher feathers, rhinoceros horns, pearls, and other exotic goods.
+In Southeast Asia, Chinese ceramics were highly valued, often kept as family heirlooms and used as funerary objects.
+Many such items have been excavated and are now housed in museums and private collections.

 Group of lead green/amber glaze cups/dishes from the Ba Ria wreck |